MaulingMonkey/minidl/Readme.md

 * No dependencies (minimal build times)
 * No macros (minimal build times)
 * No safety (ABI mismatches would be unsound anyways)
-* No unloading (would be unsound if the library spawned threads anyways)

 ## Quick Start